-The School District (District) and d (Teacher) enter into the following contract addendum: 1.
-Teacher has agreed to teach a class o on instead of a preparatory period from through 2. e loss of Teacher's preparatory period in the amount of ; 2 3.
-District agrees to pay Teacher for those students who enroll and attend Teacher's class that are in excess of the Standard's maximum daily number of students at the per student per day amount of3; 4.
+The School District (District) and (Teacher) enter into the following contract addendum: 1.
+Teacher has agreed to teach a class on;1,2 instead of a preparatory period from through 2.
+District agrees to pay Teacher for the loss of Te acher's preparatory period in the amount of; 2 3.
+District agrees to pay Teacher for those students who enroll and attend Teacher's class that are in of the Standard's maximum daily number of stu idents at the per student per day amount of3; 4.
 District agrees to pay teacher4.
 5. This addendum between District and Teacher is in addition to and separate from any other contract between District and Teacher; 6.
 Teacher understands that this agreement is not covered by the Teacher Fair Dismissal Act of 1983 (A.C.A. § 6-17-1501 et seq.); and 7.
-District and Teacher agree that this c semesters shall require District and T ontract shall be effective for the current semester and that future Ceacher to enter into a new contract.
-Teacher's Signature: Date: Superintendent's Signature: Date: Board President's Signature: Date: References: A.C.A. § 6-17-114
+District and Teacher agree that this contract shall be effective for the current semester and that future semesters shall require District and Teacher to enter into a new contract.
+Teache r's Signature: Date: Superintendent's Signature: Date Date:

+Board President's Signature: